-As the upstream monitoring locations at Streams B & C (F_UB and F_UC) are located within the construction work area since September 2006, they represent and become impact monitoring stations instead of control stations.
+As the upstream monitoring locations at Streams B & C (F\UB and F\UC) are located within the construction work area since September 2006, they have represented and have become impact monitoring stations instead of control stations in the environmental monitoring.

-All notifications of exceedances and the subsequent exceedance incident reports have been forwarded to the relevant parties.
+All notifications of exceedances and the subsequent exceedance incident reports were/would be forwarded to the relevant parties.

-For those considered project-related exceedances at all streams and freshwater and marine water, the Contractor was required to critically review the temporary drainage management plan and implement necessary improvement to prevent runoff from the construction site to the marine water and stream courses.
+For those considered project-related exceedances at fresh water and marine water, the Contractor was required to critically review the temporary drainage management plan (TDMP) and implement necessary improvement to prevent silty runoff from the construction site to the marine water and stream courses.
 The Contractor was also requested to rectify the situation as soon as possible.
-The water quality monitoring results revealed that the temporary drainage installed on site was insufficient and should be improved especially at those concern areas.
+The water quality monitoring results could not reveal that the temporary drainage installed on site was sufficient or not since there was low rainfalls during this reporting month.